aksiksi/compose2nix/README.md

         project name used as a prefix for generated resources.
   -project_separator string
-        seperator for project prefix. (default "_") -runtime string
+        seperator for project prefix. (default "_") -remove_volumes
+        if set, volumes will be removed on systemd service stop.
+  -runtime string
         one of: ["podman", "docker"]. (default "podman") -service_include string